-When your peppermint extract is ready, strain out the mint leaves, and pour the finished extract into brown bottles.
-This will protect it from the sunlight.
+When your peppermint extract is ready, strain out the mint leaves, and pour the finished extract into brown glass bottles.
+This will protect it from sunlight.

 Many web browsers have their own built-in PDF viewers, but they tend to be buggy.
 If you’re having trouble printing or editing one of our printables, click here for help.

 - Want to make peppermint extract without the alcohol?
 Just substitute the vodka with three parts food-grade liquid glycerin and one part water

 - Peppermint extract can also be made from hard peppermint candies.
 Just drop a handful in the vodka, and proceed with the directions

 - Make an extra batch to keep on hand for the next time you need a gift